enlivensystems/spark-sftp/README.md

 # Spark SFTP Connector Library

-A library for constructing dataframes by downloading files from SFTP and writing dataframe to a SFTP server
+A library for constructing Dataframes by downloading files from SFTP and writing Dataframe to a SFTP server

 ## Requirements

-This library requires Spark 2.x.
+This library requires Spark 3.

-For Spark 1.x support, please check [spark1.x](https://github.com/springml/spark-sftp/tree/spark1.x) branch.

 ## Linking
 You can link against this library in your program at the following ways: